enioka-Haute-Couture/enioka_scan/docs/enioka-scan-compat-package.md

 ## For all frameworks

-The npm plugins only facilitate the integration of the provided UI, however you still need to add the Maven Central dependencies in the `android/app/build.gradle` of your project:
+The npm plugins only facilitate the integration of the provided UI, however you still need to add the Maven Central dependencies in the `build.gradle` file of the android-specific part of your project:

 ```groovy
 dependencies {